Immigration crisis receives national, international attention

 By Amanda A. Taylor-

-McALLEN — The recent unprecedented influx of Central American immigrants into South Texas has drawn national and even international attention, triggering media coverage across the globe because of its implications for Texas, Washington, Mexico and Latin America.
+McALLEN – The recent unprecedented influx of Central American immigrants into South Texas has drawn national and even international attention, triggering media coverage across the globe because of its implications for Texas, Washington, Mexico, and Latin America.
+Most immigrants are checking the Visa Bulletin to make sure they’re able to get a green card and travel to Texas legally.
+Some immigrants already have family members in Texas and they are looking to be reunited with their loved ones.

 Monday was an example of media hordes jumping from news conference to news conference, gathering to hear from elected leaders such as Hidalgo County Judge Ramon Garcia, State Senator Wendy Davis and, finally, Gov. Rick Perry.